OpenMined/PySyft/docs/source/deployment/glossary.rst

 Guest
 """"""""""""""
-The lowest level of ``network membership``, a guest datasite is listed within a network node's registry and its datasets are searchable/discoverable by all users of the network, but the network has no legal relationship to the datasite nor any authority to grant data scientists access to its data.
+The lowest level of ``network membership``, a guest datasite is listed within a network server's registry and its datasets are searchable/discoverable by all users of the network, but the network has no legal relationship to the datasite nor any authority to grant data scientists access to its data.
 As such, upon discovering a datasite on the network, such a data scientist must apply directly to the datasite for access by creating an account on such a datasite and signing a legal agreement (a "data-sharing agreement") directly with its corresponding data owner.

 Member
 """"""""""""""
-The highest level of ``network membership``, a full datasite member is greater than a guest member because, beyond its listing within a network node's registry, the datasite has entered into a legal relationship with the network owner such that the network owner can unilaterally give its full data scientists access to data hosted by the datasite.
+The highest level of ``network membership``, a full datasite member is greater than a guest member because, beyond its listing within a network server's registry, the datasite has entered into a legal relationship with the network owner such that the network owner can unilaterally give its full data scientists access to data hosted by the datasite.
 Note that this does not mean that the network can control access to all potential users of the ``registered datasite``, because the datasite's membership in the network is non-exclusive (datasites can register in multiple networks and also accept direct data-scientist users on the side).
-A network node only has authority to give its own full data scientists access to any full datasite within its registry.
+A network server only has authority to give its own full data scientists access to any full datasite within its registry.

 .. |image0| image:: ../_static/deployment/image2.png
    :width: 95%